 Reserve Marines spend two weeks each year building their capabilities at an Annual Training exercise.
 This year, the Camp Lejeune, North Carolina, based tank company is taking advantage of Camp Grayling’s rugged training areas to test their offensive, defensive and maneuver capabilities in a cold weather environment.

 The Reserve force regularly augments active duty operations across the globe.
-Last year, Fox Co., 4th Tank Bn., sent detachments to South Korea in support of the Korean Marine Exchange Program, Norway in support of the Personnel Temporary Augmentee Program, and Georgia in support of exercise Agile Spirit.
-Hammonds was one of the Marines who traveled to South Korea to participate in the KMEP.
+Last year, Fox Co., 4th Tank Bn. sent detachments to South Korea in support of the Korea Marine Exchange Program, Norway in support of the Personnel Temporary Augmentee Program and Georgia in support of exercise Agile Spirit.